South Fork Smith River — July 14 – 16, 2017

 This event contributes to annual monitoring of summer adult populations in the Smith River.
 Training and leadership will be provided.
 Data collection is coordinated with the California Department of Fish and Wildlife and the U.S. Forest Service.

 Friday Training: An “entry-level” river snorkeling and fish identification workshop will be held on Friday from 1:00-5:00 pm.
 This training is fun and is REQUIRED for all new participants who want to collect data on Saturday.
 Experienced fish snorkelers are encouraged to help with the workshop and improve their skills.
-PLEASE REFER TO THE ATTACHED MATERIALS PRIOR TO ARRIVAL.
+PLEASE READ MATERIALS PRIOR TO ARRIVAL.
 Participants are welcome to arrive anytime after 12:00 to get acquainted with the Ranch and set up your camp.

 8:00 am – Breakfast and Check-In